 Legislative & Advocacy Agenda

+We continue to engage legislation with a racial equity lens with the intention of correcting systemic racism and promoting justice and equity.
 We will respond to budget proposals as they develop and will advocate for adequate resources and investment needed to ensure that children, youth, and families have a strong foundation.

 Illinois General Assembly

 - Human Service Professional Loan Repayment Program - Passed both Houses

 SB3925/HB4720 - To address the increasing workforce crisis that is plaguing the human services sector, ICOY collaborated with Illinois Partners for Human Services in championing legislation that created a Human Service Professional Loan Repayment program to recruit and retain qualified human service professionals to work for community-based service providers.
 Community-based agencies have a high turnover rate and struggle to maintain consistent staffing levels.
 According to a survey conducted by Illinois Partners for Human Services, most organizations experienced their highest turnover at the onset of the pandemic.
 More than half of the survey respondents experienced higher vacancies during the study period than their pre-pandemic baseline.
 This turnover is particularly disruptive to families and youth in foster care and is associated with increased risk to children and longer lengths of stay in the foster care system.
 Many positions in the human services field require bachelor’s or master’s degrees in human service-related fields of study.
 Higher education requirements for the workforce often mean that many students graduate with a high level of debt for jobs that may pay slightly above minimum wage, with a great deal of stress and burnout.
 This loan repayment program will help recruit and retain human service professionals and help to alleviate the workforce crisis.
 View the Human Service Professional Loan Repayment Fact Sheet

 - Illinois Youth Residential Treatment Rate Study - Passed and signed by the Governor